-Your uterine fibroid symptoms could vary based on the number of fibroids you have, the type, their location, and their size.
+Your uterine fibroid symptoms can vary based on the number of fibroids you have, the type, their location, and their size.
 There are four different types of fibroids that can develop:

 - Intramural fibroids